 - Perform pranayama and yoga.
 These important daily practices increase vital life force energy to the organs, and strengthen the body, helping to prevent illness and dis-ease.
 They are some of the most important rituals to include in your morning routine, so if you are short on time, try not to skip them.

-- Take Chyawanprash, and have breakfast.
+- Take Chyawanprash, and have an Ayurvedic breakfast.
 In the warmer months, enjoy a lighter meal, and in the colder months, have a warmer breakfast.
 Be sure to eat according to your dosha.
 Eating breakfast helps to activate organ function on a consistent time table, promoting healthy digestion and strong agni.

 The middle of the day should include lunch and reflection: